shenhuiying2017/azure-docs.es-es/includes/virtual-machines-ag-listener-configure.md

     ```PowerShell
     $ClusterNetworkName = "<MyClusterNetworkName>" # the cluster network name (Use Get-ClusterNetwork on Windows Server 2012 of higher to find the name)
     $IPResourceName = "<IPResourceName>" # the IP Address resource name
-    $ILBIP = “<n.n.n.n>” # the IP Address of the Internal Load Balancer (ILB).
+    $ILBIP = "<n.n.n.n>" # the IP Address of the Internal Load Balancer (ILB).
 This is the static IP address for the load balancer you configured in the Azure portal.
     [int]$ProbePort = <nnnnn>

     Import-Module FailoverClusters